AnwarShah/AnwarShah.github.io/_posts/2015-04-19-How-to-enable-anti-aliasing-in-monaco.md

 ---
 layout: post
 title: How to enable anti-aliasing for Monaco font in Ubuntu
-catagories: anti-aliasing, monaco, ubuntu, font-config
+categories: anti-aliasing, monaco, ubuntu, font-config
 ---

 [Monaco][monaco] was the standard monospace typeface installed by default in Apple computers until it is replaced by [Menlo][menlo] in Mac OSX 10.6 (*Snow Leopard*) .
 But, This font, when used in Ubuntu, renders pixelated in small sizes (to be accurate, sizes less that 14px).
 This is quiet dissapointing since it is a very nice font.
 Below is a picture of the problem.